bcgov/ckan-ui/pages/beta_schema_changes.md

 + **Field Names** are what is returned from the API.

 ### Record Level Changes
-A Record or main pages is defined in CKAN as a Dataset or Package.
+A Record or main metadata page is defined in CKAN as a Dataset or Package.

 |UI Field Label|Database Field Name|Changes Flag|Database Field Renamed From|Moved to|Deleted|Values|Repeating or Composite|Comment|